punkrocker178/notes-vault/Angular/Modules (@NgModule).md

 	}
 }
 ```
-By removing the `providers: [AuthenticationService]` in the `NgModule` metadata and return `ModuleWithProviders` we have told Angular to provide the `AuthenticationService` of the root level to `SharedModule`
+By removing the `AuthenticationService` from the `providers` in the `NgModule` metadata and return `ModuleWithProviders`, we have told Angular to provide the `AuthenticationService` of the root level to `SharedModule`

 ### Use case of `forChild`
 Suppose we have a UI module and at a specific component down the copmonent tree, we want to have a different configuration compared to the root.